nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 4. Run the [Configuration Wizard]({{page page='configuration-wizard'}}) (not in the case of a standard static war).

 ## Hardware and Software Requirements
-The following table lists current requirements for running Nuxeo Platform.
+The following table lists current requirements for running the Nuxeo Platform.
 This list is a living one!
-If you have some constraints that do not fit this grid, do not hesitate to contact the Nuxeo team for evaluating feasability of running Nuxeo on any other environment, may it be a different JVM, Database, Application server or OS.
+If you have some constraints that do not fit this grid, do not hesitate to contact the Nuxeo team for evaluating feasibility of running Nuxeo on any other environment, may it be a different JVM, Database, Application server or OS.

 <div class="table-scroll">
 <table class="hover">
 <tbody>
 <tr><th colspan="1">Hardware Requirements</th>
 <td colspan="1">Minimum requirement to start a Nuxeo server: 2 CPU, 2 Giga RAM, 300 Mb of disk-space. </td>
-<td colspan="1">Note: a production-ready set up for Nuxeo Platform may require several serve and different hardware sizing, depending on your SLA and planned usage.
-Contact Nuxeo for more information.</td>
+<td colspan="1">Note: a production-ready set up for the Nuxeo Platform may require several servers and different hardware sizing, depending on your SLA and planned usage.
+Contact Nuxeo for more information and getting help on sizing your production architecture.</td>
 </tr>

 <tr><th colspan="1">OS</th>